miaviles/gittutorial/gittut/git_4beginners.md

 We haven't added the files to the local repo yet.
 We have just told Git that some changes were made and we want save these changes in the next **commit/save**.
 As of now, these added files are in a place called the **Staging area**.

-> * **Staging area** is an intermediate place between your working directory and local repo where any changes that you made can be reviewed before you actually commit them to the repo*.
+> * **Staging area** is an intermediate place between your working directory and local repo where any changes that you made can be reviewed before you actually commit them to the repo.

 ![staging area](./img/staging_area.png)